ibm-cloud-docs/hp-virtual-servers/ha_disaster_recov.md

 ```
 {: codeblock}

 You must exchange the SSH keys so that the cron job script can run.
+How this works depends on the backup server's SSH server configuration.
+With the default configuration, you must place the public SSH key as a line in the `$HOME/.ssh/authorized_keys` file of the user that is used on the backup server.
+To make `rsync` use the private SSH key, you must place this key in the cron-jobs user's `$HOME/.ssh` and give it a default name, for example, for rsa keys, use the name  `id_rsa`.
+Other options are to configure the SSH client for this user or to adjust the `rsync` command accordingly.

 If needed, quiesce the concerned application before the backup operation.
 If the primary and the recovery virtual servers are located in one region, use the internal IP address for the backup.

 If you want to maintain multiple backups outside virtual server instances created with {{site.data.keyword.hpvs}}, you can package the data with `tar`, encrypt it with `GnuPG` and store it in {{site.data.keyword.cloud}} Object Storage.